 1. Intention is Everything

 Setting the intent to become more spiritual is the first step.
-That doesn’t mean that you have to become a full Wiccan, or go out and buy hundreds of crystals, or anything else.
-All it means is that you are saying that you want to learn about it and find a path that suits you.
+That doesn’t mean you must become a full Wiccan, go out and buy hundreds of crystals, or anything else.
+It means that you are saying that you want to learn about it and find a path that suits you.
 You don’t even need to tell anyone else about your new intrigue.
 However, I have found that having someone to work with always makes the journey much more enjoyable and enlightening.

-If you would rather do something more than simply setting an intention, you can do various things to create a more physical intention.
-For example, you could buy some incense sticks and light one as a mark of the beginning of the journey.
-The link I have provided is a cheap but beautiful selection of six smells.
+If you would rather do something more than set an intention, you can do various things to create a more physical intention.
+For example, you could light some incense sticks to mark the journey’s beginning.

 The next step is simply learning all that you can about the separate paths.
-There is no right or wrong path to choose, simply pick something that resonates with you, and learn about it.
-If it turns out to be something that doesn’t sit with you, move on to something else.
-You may well go back to the first thing that you read about, but you also may incorporate sections of each.
-The book, Soulcraft by Bill Plotkin Ph.D., is an excellent book to read, and it is free as an audiobook on audible.
+There is no right or wrong path; pick something that resonates with you, and learn about it.
+If it doesn’t sit with you, move on to something else.
+You may go back to the first thing you read about but also incorporate sections of each.

-If you ever feel lost or confused by anything that you read or learn, try to talk to people.
+If you ever feel lost or confused by anything you read or learn, try to talk to people.
 Many people all over the world are happy to help.
-If you do not know anyone or you feel uncomfortable asking them, feel free to get in touch with us.
-We are not “all-knowing,” no one really is.
+Please get in touch with us if you do not know anyone or feel uncomfortable asking them.
+We are not “all-knowing”; no one really is.
 However, asking people is an excellent way to get another perspective on your own views and thoughts.

 As you have seen, there are many variations of meditation.
 Again, choose one that suits you, whether that is a single point, mindfulness, or spiritual.
-Practicing to make your mind still is one of the best ways in which you can include spirituality into your life.
+Practicing to make your mind still is one of the best ways to include spirituality into your life.
 However, it can be challenging to make your mind still at first.
 Do not let that discourage you, though.
 Set yourself a time each day to meditate.
 Start simple with only a couple of minutes.
-If you plan to do too long, you will most likely fail, and then stop altogether.
-Try to watch your thoughts go by, and not interact with them.
+If you plan to do too long, you will likely fail and stop altogether.
+Try to watch your thoughts go by and not interact with them.
 That is harder than it sounds, but you will get the hang of it.